kushyzee/100-days-of-code/log.md

 **Thoughts**: I was supposed to start cs50 problem set 5 today but i decided to work on the simple game i have been creating for about a week now. the game is being created with scratch and it's the first project given to me by harvard which i am yet to complete

+### Day 57: August 24.
+2022

+**Today's progress**: finally completed the game

+**Thoughts**: After spending hours fine tuning the game, adjusting the difficulty and adding sound effrcts, I finally completed it.
+I haven't finalized it and prepare to submit to Harvard because there's a high chance I will still improve some of its features later on but for now I am done with it and started working on the problem set 5